 Tubik Studio: landscape and portrait view switching for iPad

-Tubik Studio: CEO Sergey Valiukh considering all the details while designing
+Tubik Studio: CEO Sergey Valiukh considers all the details while designing